Q1. What is the SA Live Music Club?

 5) Appoint a band contact person who registers on behalf of the band and is the point of contact for the Events Unit.

-A. No. If a person is not a paid-up member of the SA Live Music Club, he/she will not be allowed to go on the stage at Club gigs.
-Other members of the band may go on the stage provided they are paid-up Club members.
+A. No. not with that person in the line-up.
+If a person is not a paid-up member of the SA Live Music Club, he/she will not be allowed to go on the stage at Club gigs.
+Other members of the band may go on stage provided they are paid-up Club members.
 The SA Live Music Club takes its members’ rights and responsibilities very seriously.
 If a band attempts to go on stage, knowing they have a non-member or non-financial member amongst them, or the non-financial member attempts to bluff or bully his/her way onto the stage, the Stage Manager or Event Manager will stop the band performing at that event.
 Individuals also leave themselves open to disciplinary action under Sections 4.3 and 29 of the Club’s Constitution.

 A. No, not at SA Live Music Club gigs.
 Club gigs and festivals are community, charity or social events to which the performers donate their time.
 The Club takes care to avoid competing unfairly with professional bands and musos for paid gigs.
 If a band arranges independently to perform at a non-Club event, then the band may negotiate a fee for its services the same as any other independent band.